Home » 4-H Positive Youth Development » Shooting Sports

 Registration Fee:

-- $20 (Due on the first day of practice).
-Please make checks payable to Chippewa County 4-H SHOOTING SPORTS.
-Limited income families can request fee assistance by contacting the University of Wisconsin-Extension Office.
+- The program fee is $20 and will be collected on the first day of the program.
+Please make checks payable to Chippewa County 4-H Shooting Sports.
+Limited income families can request fee assistance by contacting the University of Wisconsin-Extension Chippewa County Office.
 Youth may also use funds from their youth account if needed.
-Additional Cost: .22 pistol classes will have a cost of $5 per 100 rounds.
-Air pistol will not have additional costs for pellets at this time.

 Project Dates